solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![This image demonstrates the control plane for Azure PaaS MySQL.]

-## Azure Database for MySQL Deployment Modes
+## Azure Database for MySQL deployment modes

 Azure provides both *Single Server* and *Flexible Deployment* modes.
 Below is a summary of these offerings.
 For a more comprehensive